tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 the summoning will fail at compile-time.

-Given we expect the splices to be run in the GHC process, it surely won't work with an external interpreter or cross GHCs.
+Given we expect the splices to be run in the GHC process, it surely won't work with an external interpreter or cross GHCs (see our previous [post][th-cross-post] for details).
 For this particular use case, we just need to query a package's unit ID, so it should be fairly easy to patch GHC to support it when cross compiling: just add a method in the `Quasi` class, and support one more message variant in the external interpreter.

 Running `TcM` actions in the `Q` monad is an interesting hack that doesn't seem